mikenakis/Bathyscaphe/README.md

 	Bathyscaphe.addImmutablePreassessment( EffectivelyImmutableClass.class );

 In this example, we have a class which is _effectively immutable_, meaning that it behaves immutably, but strictly speaking it is mutable under the hood, either because it is making use of lazy initialization, or simply because it contains an array.
-(Arrays in Java are by nature mutable.)
+(Arrays in Java are mutable by nature.)
 One famous class that works exactly like that is `java.lang.String`.
 So, since we know that the class behaves immutably, we are instructing Bathyscaphe to consider the class as immutable, even though Bathyscaphe would have classified the class as mutable if it was to assess it.
 This is called a "pre-assessment" or an "assessment override".

-The `addImmutablePreassessment()` method should be used only on classes that we cannot modify, such as classes found in third-party libraries.
+The `addImmutablePreassessment()` method should be used only on classes whose source code we have no control over, such as classes found in third-party libraries.
 For classes that we can modify, we should use one or more of the annotations found in the `bathyscaphe-claims` module.

 ### Annotating your classes